 If you want your creative writing submissions to see print, read the publisher's guidelines.

-Do not contact a publisher after you have been rejected.
 Publishers wish they had time to explain to every hopeful writer what would improve rejected work, but of course they can't.
-To contact the publisher and ask why your creative writing submissions were rejected is unprofessional and marks you as an amateur.
+To contact the publisher and ask why your creative writing submissions were rejected is unprofessional.
 It puts the publisher in an uncomfortable position, and makes you someone to avoid in the future.
 If you want to know if your work has problems, consult a writing mentor, a writer-in-residence, or a writing group.